davidhadas/codeenginedocs/getting-started-with-guard.md

     [...]
     Run 'ibmcloud ce application get -n myapp' to check the application status.
     OK

     http://myapp.p8rrxs4rezl.svc.cluster.local
     ```
     {: screen}

 Notes:
-* Ensure to protect your service and not expose it to potential offenders by using project level visibility using `-v project`
+* Ensure to protect your service and not expose it to potential offenders by setting project level visibility using `-v project`
 * It is advised (but not mandatory) to set the minimum scale to a single instance using  `--min 1`

-## Finding the Namespace and service URLs
+## Finding the namespace and service URLs
 {: #guard-get-parameters}
 {: step}